São Paulo: Economy

 São Paulo's economy is going through a deep transformation.
 Once a city with a strong industrial character, São Paulo's economy has followed the global trend of shifting to the tertiary sector of the economy, focusing on services.
 São Paulo also has a large "informal" economy.
 According to PricewaterhouseCoopers average annual economic growth of the city is 4.2%.
 In 2005, the city of São Paulo collected R$90 billion in taxes and the city budget was R$15 billion.
 The city has 1,500 bank branches and 70 shopping malls.

 The city is unique among Brazilian cities for its large number of foreign corporations.
 São Paulo ranked second after New York in FDi magazine's bi-annual ranking of Cities of the Future 2013–14 in the Americas, and was named the Latin American City of the Future 2013–14.
 According to Mercer's 2011 city rankings of cost of living for expatriate employees, São Paulo is among the ten most expensive cities in the world.

 Luxury brands tend to concentrate their business in São Paulo.
 Because of the lack of department stores and multi-brand boutiques, shopping malls as well as the Jardins district attract most of the world's luxurious brands.
 Most of the international luxury brands can be found in the Iguatemi, Cidade Jardim or JK shopping malls or on the streets of Oscar Freire, Lorena or Haddock Lobo in the Jardins district.
-They are home of brands such as Cartier, Chanel, Dior, Giorgio Armani, Gucci, Louis Vuitton, Marc Jacobs, Tiffany & Co.
+They are home of brands such as Cartier, Chanel, Dior, Giorgio Armani, Gucci, Lis Vuitton, Marc Jacobs, Tiffany & Co.
 Cidade Jardim was opened in São Paulo in 2008, it is a 45,000 m2 mall, landscaped with trees and greenery scenario, with a focus on Brazilian brands but also home to international luxury brands such as Hermès, Jimmy Choo, Pucci and Carolina Herrera.
 Opened in 2012, JK shopping mall has brought to Brazil brands that were not present in the country before such as Goyard, Tory Burch, Llc., Prada, and Miu Miu.

 The Iguatemi Faria Lima, in Faria Lima Avenue, is Brazil's oldest mall, opened in 1966.
-The Jardins neighborhood is regarded among the most sophisticated places in town, with upscale restaurants and hotels.
-The New York Times once compared Oscar Freire Street to Rodeo Drive.
-In Jardins there are luxury car dealers.
-One of the world's best restaurants as elected by The World's 50 Best Restaurants Award, D.O.M., is there.
+The Jardins region, which includes the neighbourhoods all comprised within the Subprefecture of Pinheiros.